Language selection

 How to participate

-If you are a commercial fisheries participant and would like to learn more about how you can participate in a workshop, or to share your comments, concerns, thoughts and ideas with the Department, please send them to WCFM-MPCO@dfo-mpo.gc.ca.
+If you are a commercial fisheries participant and would like to learn more about how you can participate in engagement, or to share your comments, concerns, thoughts and ideas with us, please contact us at WCFM-MPCO@dfo-mpo.gc.ca.

 Please check back to this page for updates on our progress and for information about your opportunity to be involved.